muhammedsoylemez/github-slideshow/_posts/0000-01-02-muhammedsoylemez.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Hi there Im definitely not using whatsapp anymore
+Hi there I may use signal from now on.
 Use the left arrow to go back!